 Below is a list of recommended types of rice for making sushi rice:

-- Sasanishiki (ใตใตใใทใญ) - Sasanishiki has a higher amylose content than Koshihikari, so it is relatively light and does not become sticky even when sushi vinegar is added.
-Some sushi restaurants advertise the use of Sasanishiki as a selling point because of the good sensation of each grain of rice falling apart in your mouth.
+- Sasanishiki (ササニシキ) – Sasanishiki has a higher amylose content than Koshihikari, so it is relatively light and does not become sticky even when sushi vinegar is added.
+Some sushi restaurants advertise using Sasanishiki as a selling point because of the good sensation of each grain of rice falling apart in your mouth.

-- Akita-komachi (ใใใใใพใก) - It is known as an all-around brand that is easy to pair with any dishes and goes well with sushi.
+- Akita-Komachi (あきたこまち) – It is known as an all-around brand that is easy to pair with any dish and goes well with sushi.
 The rice grains are large and round, with an excellent aroma, slightly less stickiness, and a fresh texture.
 It does not harden easily when cold and goes well with sushi and rice bowl dishes.

-I have listed three types here, but there are many other varieties of rice available in Japan that go well with sushi.
-Also, names like Koshihikari or Akita-komachi are varieties of rice rather than a single brand, so farmers in different regions grow the same types in different ways and environments.
+I have listed three types here, but many other varieties of rice are available in Japan that go well with sushi.
+Also, names like Koshihikari or Akita-Komachi are varieties of rice rather than a single brand, so farmers in different regions grow the same types in different ways and environments.

 To make delicious sushi rice at home, you will need some equipment.
 In this section, we will discuss some of the most important ones.